JakobMick/obsidian-file-indicators/README.md

 **Or**

-Go to the `File indicator` plugin settings and select `Add indicator`.
+Go to the `File indicators` plugin settings and select `Add new indicator`.

 This way you can even set an indicator at root level:

 <img src="https://github.com/JakobMick/obsidian-file-indicators/blob/main/screenshots/vertical.png?raw=true">

+## Custom shapes

+Custom shapes must be provided as SVGs.
+The shapes will only be displayed in the selected color.
+All colors from the SVG will be ignored.

+Not all SVGs will work.
+Some SVGs might be correctly displayed in the settings, but will not work as indicators.
+Or the other way around.

+To add custom shapes, go to the `File indicators` plugin settings and select `Add new shape`.

+Deleting a custom shape will also delete all indicators using the shape.

 ## How to install